-This constant search for improvement has led to our being awarded the following certificates:
+This constant search for improvement has led to our being awarded the certificates FSSC 22000, BIO and RSPO.

-- Preserve a food environment and supply products in accordance to laws.
+- Preserving a food environment and supplying products in accordance with laws.

-- Identify and lead the improvement actions of the system management for food security.
+- Identifying and leading the improvement of the food safety management system.

 Margarine was invented in 1869 in France in a contest organized by Napoleon III to search for a product to replace butter, which at that time was expensive, rare and spoilt quickly.
 The French pharmacist Mège-Mouriès (1817-1880) made a white emulsion from fractionated beef fat, milk, and water that he called margarine (from the Greek margaron = pearl or pearl white).